redhat-developer/yaml-language-server/README.md

 ```
 yaml.schemas: {
     "url": "globPattern",
-    "kedge": "globPattern",
     "kubernetes": "globPattern"
 }
 ```
-kedge and kubernetes are optional fields.
-They do not require a url as the language server will provide that.
-You just need the key word kedge/kubernetes and a glob pattern.
+kubernetes is an optional field.
+It does not require a url as the language server will provide that.
+You just need the key word kubernetes and a glob pattern.

 ## Clients
 This repository only contains the server implementation.
 Here are some known clients consuming this server: